AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 But rules with mixed style domains restriction are considered invalid.
 So, for example, the rule `[$domain=example.org]example.com##.textad` will be rejected.

-> **Compatibility with different versions of AdGuard.** Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extensions for Chrome, Firefox, Edge.
+> **Compatibility with different versions of AdGuard.** Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.

 <a id="non-basic-rules-modifiers-path"></a>